Motor vehicle crash closes intersection in Lower Township

-LOWER TOWNSHIP — Police, fire and rescue units were called to the intersection of Ferry and Seashore roads Wednesday afternoon for a multi-vehicle collision, the Town Bank Fire Department said.
+LOWER TOWNSHIP — Police, fire and rescue units were called to Ferry and Seashore roads Tuesday afternoon for a multivehicle collision, the Town Bank Volunteer Fire Company said.

-Two people were freed from the cars, while others were treated by fire and rescue personnel, the department said.
+Two people were freed from the cars, while others were treated by fire and rescue personnel, the fire company said.
 Exact details were not provided on the extent of injuries.

-Debris in the area was cleared, and the involved vehicles were towed from the crash site, the department said.
+Debris in the area was cleared, and the involved vehicles were towed from the crash site, the fire company said.

-The police department first reported the crash shortly before 4 p.m., issuing a Nixle alert warning drivers of the crash and asking them to avoid the area while crews remained on scene.
+The Police Department first reported the crash shortly before 4 p.m., issuing an alert warning drivers of the crash and asking them to avoid the area while crews remained on scene.
 A detour was put in place to accommodate first responders, police said.

 Contact Eric Conklin: